Fires Test Directorate (FTD)

 U.S. Army Operational Test Command, in collaboration with our Test and Evaluation partners, conducts independent operational testing to inform acquisition and fielding decisions for Army and select multi-service Warfighting systems.

-The history of the Fires Test Directorate, formerly known as The Field Artillery Board, closely parallels that of the U.S. Army.
+The history of the Fire Support Test Directorate, formerly known as The Field Artillery Board, closely parallels that of the U.S. Army.
 During the formation of the Colonial Army, the Artillery, Engineer and Ordinance branches were combined into one arm of service.
 This arm functioned under the Commander of Artillery – Brig.
 Gen. Henry Knox, the first chief of the Artillery under Gen. George Washington.
 In 1776, Knox recommended to Congress, “That all matters respecting Artillery and Artillery stores be under the direction of a Board of Ordnance whose business shall be the regulation and management of the affairs of this Department and to whom returns shall be made.”
 Although this was in effect the first Artillery Board of the Army, it ceased to be active and no permanent board existed after the close of the Revolutionary War.

 The effectiveness of the Artillery during battles of the Civil War gave permanent representation to this arm of service at the War Department, thus forming the Artillery Board of 1866.
 By order, the board prepared and submitted a study for an Artillery School and Artillery instruction at Army posts.
 The result of the recommendation of the board was the organization of the present Artillery School.
 In the fall of 1866, the board adjourned and never reassembled.